vanderSangen88/Udemy-VueJS-The-Complete-Guide/README.md

 32) Fix selling stock by passing the missing order and renaming duplicate mapped action 'sellStock' with 'placeSellOrder'
 33) Setup the Home-template
 34) Display the funds in the Header
+35) Catch buying more stocks than funds owned
+36) Catch selling more stocks than stocks owned